null

 Product Description

-A charming antique Staffordshire pottery money bank modelled as a Wesleyan Chapel, complete with hand-painted figures and traditional Staffordshire colours of cobalt blue, cream, yellow, and pink.
-Made in Staffordshire, England, and measuring approximately 14cm x 12cm, this delightful pottery piece captures the folk-art character and craftsmanship that have made Staffordshire pottery so enduringly collectible.
+This charming antique Staffordshire pottery money bank is modelled as a Wesleyan Chapel, complete with hand-painted figures standing proudly at either side of the entrance.
+Decorated in traditional Staffordshire colours of cobalt blue, cream, yellow and pink, it beautifully captures the folk-art character and craftsmanship that have made nineteenth-century Staffordshire pottery so enduringly collectable.

 Each piece in our collection carries the subtle marks of time, adding to its authenticity and charm.
 Any notable details are thoughtfully included in the description and imagery.
 Should you wish to see more, we are always happy to assist.